Bhumika-coder7/PowerBI-Healthcare-Insights/README.md

 2. Open using **Power BI Desktop**
 3. Load or refresh the data source
 4. Interact with charts, filters, and visuals
 5. Review insights from KPIs and charts
+6. A PDF version of the dashboard is available for quick preview.
 ---

 ## 🚀 Future Enhancements